-Now, here is a complete video tutorial for a practice swatch and the pom pom border!
-(Just hover over the arrow on the picture and click to get it to play.)
+Now, below is a complete video tutorial for a practice swatch and the pom pom border.
+Watch below or click here to watch on YouTube.

 Thank you for stopping by!
 I invite you to become my crochet friend!
 Find me on Instagram or Facebook!
 I love sharing your completed pictures of your Daisy Farm blanket!
 The best way is to post a picture to my Daisy Farm Crafts Facebook wall.
 We have almost 10 thousand friends there and you can see other’s great color choices for new inspiration!